cuhtis/pymon/README.md

 * Able to use regex to filter and match which files/directories to monitor
 * Use a configuration file or environment variables to preset your settings
 * Automated test suite using PyUnit/unittest and Travis
+* Build support for both versions Python 2 and Python 3

 ## Installation